 Algorithm 2 Data vs Big Data

 Regardless of whether it is a matter of implementing simple customer requirements or complex analysis functions: manufacturers need data from the vehicle fleet.
 A lot of data.
 This is the great strength of a methodology that creates positive excitement for some, but only a wrinkled brow for others; Big Data.
 Big Data has long since become part of everyday life, and in the public perception it hovers between great promises of optimal data collection and the actual, measurable benefits.

-The analytics team at ESG Mobility is familiar with these difficulties.
+The analytics team at Cognizant Mobility is familiar with these difficulties.
 On the one hand, these difficulties naturally lie in specifically evaluating and processing the partly enormous amounts of data that Big Data provides.
 On the other hand, there is the problem of the very concrete questions that are to be answered by Big Data analyses.

 What exactly does Algorithm 2 Data?